Flow Cytometry Core

 - Operator-assisted cell sorting

-- Technical assistance and experimental support, including experimental panell design and data analysis
+- Technical assistance and experimental support, including experimental panel design and data analysis

 - Access to supporting technology, including the Luminex-200, BioMark HD, and QuantStudio 7 Flex real-time PCR systems

-We offer flow cytometry services held to the highest standards of quality and reproducibility and are skilled in flow cytometric assays and sorting of a diverse range of cell and tissues types.
+We offer flow cytometry services held to the highest standards of rigor and reproducibility and are skilled in flow cytometric assays and sorting of a diverse range of cell and tissues types.